 Any child who arrives to the school noticeably ill, with a rash, or with a fever will not be admitted for that day.
 If your child has a fever, you will be asked to immediately pick him/her up in the Health Clinic.
 Students must be free of fever and other symptoms for 24 hours before returning to school.
 Different return stipulations may apply for illness such as the H1N1 virus.
+Different return stipulations will apply for Pandemic related illnesses or diseases according to the established policies.

 A student suspected of having a communicable disease will be excluded from school until guidelines for return are met.
 Guidelines for exclusion and return follow policies set forth by the School, The Texas Department of State Health Services and from the Center for Disease Control and Prevention.
-Temporary exclusion of a student from school; generally occurs for communicable diseases, including, but not limited to, the following conditions: conjunctivitis ("pink eye"); skin infections (impetigo), strep throat, chicken pox, and ringworm of the scalp, etc.
+Temporary exclusion of a student from school; generally occurs for communicable diseases, including, but not limited to, the following conditions: conjunctivitis ("pink eye"); skin infections (impetigo), strep throat, chickenpox, and ringworm of the scalp, etc.